🍬 HOLIDAY RECIPE There's no better way to celebrate the holidays than with this festive, super-moist peppermint chocolate cake.

 - Frost the cake with a final coat of peppermint buttercream.
 Microwave the reserved ganache until thin, and drizzle down the sides of the cake using a spoon or squeeze bottle.
 There is enough fluffy peppermint buttercream to frost a row of tall rosettes around the top of the cake using a pastry bag and 1M star tip (or get creative with a different design!).
 You can let the cake set up in the fridge, but remove it from the fridge 2-3 hours before serving so it can come back to room temperature.
 Top the cake with mini candy canes before serving.
 This cake has the best texture at room temperature.
 Enjoy!

 - Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
 Instant Clearjel must always be whisked thoroughly with other dry ingredients before being added to wet ingredients to avoid clumping.
 I have tested this recipe with the following Instant Clearjel brands: Prepared Pantry, Hoosier Hill Farm, and Ingredion (Make sure what you purchase is labeled as "Instant."
 Cooktype Clearjel is a different product that does not work the same in cakes).
-If you need a substitute, in the cake batter you may substitute 3 Tbsp Jello Chocolate Instant Pudding Mix in place of the 2 Tbsp Instant Clearjel in a 1x batch, but just leave the Instant Clearjel out of the frosting, adding a little more powdered sugar if you need a thicker frosting.
+If you need a substitute, in the cake batter you may substitute 3 tablespoon Jello Chocolate Instant Pudding Mix in place of the 2 tablespoon Instant Clearjel in a 1x batch, but just leave the Instant Clearjel out of the frosting, adding a little more powdered sugar if you need a thicker frosting.

 - When baking cakes in a sheet pan, the cake bakes more evenly (flatter on top and with no dark edges), and you get to choose your cake size after baking!
 With a 1x recipe in a ¼ sheet pan you can make a 6" 3-layer cake (2 full rounds, one pieced round from two half-circles) or several little cakelets.
 In a 2x batch in a ½ Sheet Pan you can make a three-layer 8" cake (two full rounds, one pieced round from two half-circles), an extra tall six-layer 6" cake (5 full rounds, one pieced round from two half-circles), TWO 3-layer 6" cakes (eat one now and freeze one for later. 🙂 Or have a baking party with a friend and you each get a cake!) or several little Cakelets using a 4" cake ring or 3" or 2" round cookie cutters.